-- Call a plumber immediately so that they can determine if there’s any damage and prevent further damage from occurring.
+- Call an expert immediately so that they can determine if there’s any damage and prevent further damage from occurring.
 Water damage contractors in Lawrence are the best people for a job like this!

-- Don’t attempt to thaw a frozen pipe yourself; instead, call your local plumber immediately!
-Water Damage repair service in Lawrence is ready to help you 24/7.
+- Don’t attempt to thaw a frozen pipe yourself; instead, call for a Water Damage repair service in Lawrence that are ready to help you 24/7.